 Utilizing an IDDOV (Identify, Define, Develop, Optimize and Verify) approach, the course blends the use of collaborative and management system methods with analytical tools to ensure that all critical product characteristics are prioritized and managed through the development process and controlled in production.

-The course consists of 2, 3-day sessions which take participants through a journey from capturing voice of the customer through concept development with techniques to predict product manufacturing capability and performance in the field.
-The second session is more analytical as it couples experimental design and statistical analysis methods for robust design with approaches to design for manufacturability and control systems to ensure optimal product performance and support ongoing continuous improvement.
-The course is interactive and hands-on; students will utilize Excel and Minitab statistical software to experience the core concepts.
+The course consists of two, 3-day sessions which take participants through a journey from capturing voice of the customer through concept development with techniques to predict product manufacturing capability and performance in the field.
+Other portions of the course are more analytical, as it couples experimental design and statistical analysis methods for robust design with approaches to design for manufacturability and control systems to ensure optimal product performance and support ongoing continuous improvement.
+The course is interactive and hands-on.
+Students will utilize Excel and Minitab statistical software to experience the core concepts.

 - Introduction to DFSS

 - Project Chartering

 - DFMEA (Design Failure Modes and Effects Analysis)